dataminer-site/dataminer-site.github.io/docs/archive/0.6/sql/pragmas.md

 title: Pragmas
 ---

-The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.
+The `PRAGMA` statement is an SQL extension adopted by DataMiner from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.

 # List of supported PRAGMA statements
 Below is a list of supported `PRAGMA` statements.